 D-Living—This place is great because it offers unqiue houseware and decor items for major Disney fans.

 Whether you are traveling with toddler or kids who are a bit older, there are countless things to do at Disney Springs for kids.
 Spending some time here is a great way to break up your Disney vacation and spend a rest day.
 Sometimes when you are visiting the Disney Parks (Magic Kingdom, Hollywood Studios, Animal Kingdom or Epcot) on back to back days, you may need a day off to enjoy the other aspects Disney World has to offer.
+If you’re looking for ideas on what to bring to Disney, check out my Disney packing list for suggestions.
 I hope you consider visiting Disney Springs with kids next time you take a Disney World vacation.

 Check out: Disney World Tips For First Timers